annotation/stam-tools/README.md

 The TSV output produced by this tool is not lossless, that is, it can not encode everything that STAM supports, unlike STAM JSON and STAM CSV.
 It does, however, give you a great deal of flexibility to quickly output only the data relevant for whatever your specific purpose is.
+Alternatively, you can output to W3C Web Annotations or plain texts (depending also on the nature of the query).

 For queries that modify the annotation store, use `stam annotate` rather than `stam query`.